cataniamatt/mongodb-docker/README.md

 db.collection_name.insert(variable)
 ```

+### Queries
-To view all documents in a collection
+To query all documents in a collection
 ```
 db.collection_name.find().pretty()
 ```